-2011-12: Set career highs in games (53), starts (52), wins (26) and shutouts (4) in his first season with the Avalanche…All four of his shutouts came on the road, tying a franchise record for road shutouts in a single season (Patrick Roy, 2001-02)…Varly’s four road shutouts tied Johan Hedberg and Tim Thomas for the league high…Finished a league-best 8-0 in shootouts, allowing just two goals on 24 attempts (.917 Sv%)…His .917 shootout save percentage also led all NHL goaltenders and was the second-highest in history (.938 by Mathieu Garon in 2007-08)…Was only the third goaltender in shootout history to finish 8-0 or better in a single season, joining Garon (10-0 in 2007-08) and Jonathan Quick (10-0 in 2010-11)…Varlamov ended the season by going 11-6-1 in his last 18 starts with a 1.88 goals-against average, .938 save percentage and two shutouts…Only Cory Schneider (.953%) and Mike Smith (.939%) had higher save percentages during that stretch and only Schneider (1.42) and Ilya Bryzgalov (1.76) had a lower GAA…Over his final 21 appearances, Varly fashioned a 12-8-1 record, 1.97 GAA and .934 Sv%…Stopped all 30 shots in a 1-0 victory at Boston on Oct.
+2011-12: Appeared in 53 games (52 starts) during his first season with Colorado, posting a 26-24-3 record with a .913 save percentage and four shutouts…All four of his shutouts came on the road, tying a franchise record for road shutouts in a single season (Patrick Roy, 2001-02)…Varly’s four road shutouts matched Johan Hedberg and Tim Thomas for the league high…Finished a league-best 8-0 in shootouts, allowing just two goals on 24 attempts (.917 Sv%)…His .917 shootout save percentage also led all NHL goaltenders and was the second-highest in history (.938 by Mathieu Garon in 2007-08)…Was only the third goaltender in shootout history to finish 8-0 or better in a single season, joining Garon (10-0 in 2007-08) and Jonathan Quick (10-0 in 2010-11)…Varlamov ended the season by going 11-6-1 in his last 18 starts with a 1.88 goals-against average, .938 save percentage and two shutouts…Only Cory Schneider (.953%) and Mike Smith (.939%) had higher save percentages during that stretch and only Schneider (1.42) and Ilya Bryzgalov (1.76) had a lower GAA…Over his final 21 appearances, Varly fashioned a 12-8-1 record, 1.97 GAA and .934 Sv%…Stopped all 30 shots in a 1-0 victory at Boston on Oct.
 10, becoming the first Avs goaltender to post a 1-0 shutout on the road since Roy on Feb.
 6, 2003 at Detroit…Made his only relief appearance of the season on Feb.
 15 at Vancouver…Had back-to-back road shutouts, Feb.
-24 at Columbus and March 4 at Minnesota, equaling a franchise record…Recorded a personal-best shutout streak of 129:23 from March 1-6…It was Varlamov’s third different scoreless streak of over 100 minutes during the 2011-12 season…Appeared in his 100th NHL game on March 6 vs. Minnesota…Won five consecutive starts, March 10-20, equaling the longest single-season winning streak of his NHL career…Started a career-high eight consecutive games from March 17 to April 5…Following the season, Varlamov backstopped Russia to the gold medal at the 2012 IIHF World Championship in Helsinki and Stockholm.
+24 at Columbus and March 4 at Minnesota, equaling a franchise record…Recorded a personal-best shutout streak of 129:23 from March 1-6…It was Varlamov’s third different scoreless streak of over 100 minutes during the 2011-12 season…Appeared in his 100th NHL game on March 6 vs. Minnesota…Following the season, Varlamov backstopped Russia to the gold medal at the 2012 IIHF World Championship in Helsinki and Stockholm.

 2010-11: Finished fourth in the NHL in goals-against average (2.23) and ranked sixth in save percentage (.924) while appearing in 27 games with the Washington Capitals…Only the three Vezina Trophy finalists, Boston’s Tim Thomas (2.00), Vancouver’s Roberto Luongo (2.11) and Nashville’s Pekka Rinne (2.12) had a lower GAA…Varlamov’s .924 save percentage broke the Capitals’ single-season franchise record of .920 set by Olaf Kolzig in 1997-98…His 2.23 GAA was the third-lowest in Capitals history, behind only Jim Carey (2.13) in 1994-95 and Kolzig (2.20) in 1997-98…Missed 12 games due to injury…Appeared in three games for the Hershey Bears of the American Hockey League during a rehab stint in November…Switched jersey number to No. 1 prior to the season (had been No. 40)…Departed Washington as the franchise’s all-time leader in career save percentage at .917 (based on a minimum of 3,000 minutes played)…His 2.39 career GAA is second behind Carey’s 2.37.